sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

 **Read Text Files Node output**

-Data read from Text files is printed as below using Print node.
-Data from all files would be displayed together in single column.
-Each line of data in files would represent one record in the output.
+Data read from Text files is printed as below using the Print node.
+Data from all files would be displayed together in a single column.
+Each line of data in the files would represent one record in the output.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/readtextfiles-printnode-output.png
    :alt: readtextfiles_node_userguide